franciscodevs/etl-project/Readme.md

 ```
 docker-compose run --rm cli
 ```
-Chek if every container is running
+Chek in another terminal if every container is running
 ```
 docker-ps
 ```